 All properties impact the quality of water discharged to surface and groundwater systems.
 In addition, all property owners use the roadways for access to their property.
 The roadway storm drain systems we all use must be drained and also managed to protect water resources.
 To equitably apply the stormwater fees, as much as possible, most MS4's base the fee on individual property runoff impacts.
 Therefore property owners who generate a larger amount runoff and pollutants are responsible for their greater proportional share.

 In Riverton City, residential, commercial, institutional and industrial properties all pay a stormwater utility fee.
-MS4's in accordance to the relatively new Stormwater Industry usually bases the fee on what is called a Equivalent Residential Unit (ERU) which put simply is impervious area that generates runoff expected from residential properties in the MS4.
-The runoff expected from these residential properties is estimated by measuring the impervious area of a representative sample of residential property, densities, sizes and market types unique to that MS4.
-All residential properties pay the same unit fee but commercial, institutional and industrial prosperities all pay an amount based on the increase impact relative to the residential impact or ERU.
+Cities in accordance to the relatively new Stormwater Industry usually base the fee on what is called a Equivalent Residential Unit (ERU) which put simply is impervious area that generates runoff expected from residential properties in the City.
+The runoff expected from residential properties is estimated by measuring the impervious area of representative residential property samples of varying , density, size and market type unique to City.
+All residential properties pay the same unit fee but commercial, institutional and industrial properties all pay an amount based on the increase impact relative to the residential impact or ERU.
 This is intended to facilitate a means for all properties to pay an amount relative to their own runoff and pollution impact.

 Below is information and applications for adjusting Stormwater Utility Fee amounts.

 Residential property owner's who feel their ability to pay the monthly fee is not possible based on their unique financial circumstances may apply for a fee reduction.

 Commercial, institutional and industrial property owner's who feel their Stormwater Utility Fee is in error may apply for a stormwater utility fee amendment by requesting current measurements of their impervious surfaces.